-In order to ensure that tap water is safe to drink, EPA prescribes regulation which limits the amount of certain contaminants in water provided by public water systems.
-We treat our water according to EPA's regulations.
+To ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+We treat our water according to EPA regulations.
 Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.